 The Barge Residency is a three-month-long artist residency that will provide studio space and professional support to Graduate Monthly collective to develop and showcase new artwork in response to the socio-historical and environmental conditions of the Brighton Marina area and the barge itself.

-The emerging artists will run open days at the studio and welcome on board local community, as well as anybody else willing to find out more about Graduate Monthly programme and the Barge Community Centre, for a hot drink and a chat.
+The emerging artists will run open days at the studio and welcome on board local community, as well as anybody else willing to find out more about the Graduate Monthly programme and the ONCA Barge, for a hot drink and a chat.

 Residency Dates: The Barge